 Our Board is responsible for overseeing our risk management.
 Under its charter, the audit committee is responsible for discussing with management the annual internal audit plan, FleetCor's major financial risk exposures, steps management has taken to monitor and control such exposures, risk management and risk assessment policies, significant findings and recommendations and management's responses.
 The audit committee is also responsible for discussing with management and the independent auditors, periodically, normally on at least an annual basis, the independent auditors' annual audit scope and plan and risk assessment and risk management policies.
 The Board's other committees oversee risks associated with their respective areas of responsibility.
 For example, the compensation committee considers risks associated with our compensation policies and practices, with respect to both executive compensation and compensation generally.
-Our Board formed an information technology and security committee in January 2015 to focus additional oversight on associated risks.
+Our information technology and security committee focuses on risks associated with information technology and security, such as security controls, technology initiatives and intellectual property protection.